ssube/onnx-web/docs/user-guide.md

 single layer and some have 75 or more.
 You can use the layer tokens individually, out of order, and repeat some layers or omit them entirely.

-The range syntax currently does not work when the Long Prompt Weighting pipeline is enabled.
+_Note:_ The token range syntax currently does not work when [long prompt weighting](#long-prompt-weighting) is enabled.

 Some Textual Inversions have their own token, especially ones trained using [the Stable Conceptualizer notebook ](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/stable_conceptualizer_inference.ipynb)